codeinlife/codeinlife.github.io/_pages/about.md

 ## Blog of codeinlife.github.io

-This is Github Pages that is using a github.io
+This is 'Github Pages' that is using a github.io

-Please check my other blog that using an Oracle Cloud + Wordpress <https://toycrane.tk>
+Please check my other blog that is using an Oracle Cloud + Wordpress <https://toycrane.tk>